 Autonomy and trust are essential to motivate a hybrid workforce to maximise productivity.
 In practice, this can mean a commitment to mobile-friendly applications—more than just your email and calendar—but customising key business apps to be mobile-friendly.

-Optimising your hybrid workplace requires investments to support virtual collaboration for scheduling and safety.
-Employees have adapted to remote technologies, and they expect employers to do the same and lead the charge toward user-centric technology.
-Don’t assume the technician that worked on-site is up to the job for remote work—your people may need different hardware, apps, and technology policies to be successful.
+Optimising your hybrid workplace requires investments to support virtual collaboration.
+Employees have adapted to remote technologies and expect employers to do the same and lead the charge towards user-centric technology.
+Don’t assume the technician who worked on-site is up to the job for remote work with the same tools.
+Your people may need different hardware, applications, and technology policies to be successful.

 Think about their technology needs beyond a phone and a laptop.
-If employees attend virtual meetings, is their internet connection secure and up to the task?
+If employees attend virtual meetings, is their internet connection secure and reliable?
 How is their camera?
 Do they have good sound quality?
-Virtual communication won’t always be perfect, but it’s a business imperative to give your employees the tools they need: 84% of employees are looking for better digital tools.
-(EY, 2021)
+Virtual communication won’t always be perfect, but it’s a business imperative to give your employees the tools they need, which can ultimately lead to increased productivity and potential cost-savings in the long run.

-3. Nurture a new mindset in your IT leaders
+Nurture an end user-friendly mindset in your IT leaders

-There’s an age-old battle between what IT decides and what frustrated users need.
-Understandably, your employees may need to work within mandated software and apps for the key requirements—but don’t let policy be so stringent that new tools are disregarded.
+There’s an age-old battle between what IT decides and what users need.
+Understandably, your employees may need to work within mandated software and apps for key requirements—but don’t let policy be so stringent that new tools are ignored.
 Ask your staff what’s working for them.
-If they’re using something new, be prepared to listen and learn to understand the gap in capability they are trying to fill.
+If they’re using something new, be prepared to listen and understand the capability gap they are trying to fill.

-Forcing your IT department to dictate, use, and enforce outdated policies creates a divide among employees.
-Reposition your IT team as a service centre with customers—your employees.
+Using your IT department to dictate and enforce outdated policies creates a divide among employees.
+Reposition your IT team as a service centre for their customers—your employees.
 If you’re not sure what technology could assist your employees as they work from their home office, the kitchen bench, or a café—ask them.
-Creating an employee feedback loop that has some tangible impact will help them feel heard and stay on track.
+Creating an employee feedback loop that has a tangible impact will help your team feel heard and stay on track.

 As the line blurs between work and life, offering employees a choice of bringing their own communication device or going all-in with company hardware configured to allow for personal use, proves flexibility and trust—but the trick is to do it without compromising data security.
 The main concern about hybrid or remote work is the increased cybersecurity risks in allowing employees to access internet connections across multiple networks and devices—anytime, anywhere.

 To address this concern, get your IT team to provide security and software training for employees to protect their devices and information.
-This may mean having some tough conversations with your IT team—but endpoint security is not to be taken lightly.
+This may mean having tough conversations with your IT team, but endpoint security should not be taken lightly.
 Show them that increased security across home devices is a positive change.

-Research shows that employees rank health and safety as a top-five concern—and 86% of employers are already planning on enhancing workplace safety1 .
 Whatever business you’re in, health and safety policies and processes that protect your employees and your clients are non-negotiable.
-It goes beyond a safe, clean, and healthy workplace—regardless of where your employees work from, their health and safety are still your responsibility.
+It goes beyond just a safe, clean, and healthy workplace—regardless of where your employees work, their health and safety are still your responsibility.

 We’ve touched on hygiene and health, but there is a silent issue that has the potential to devastate the workforce—mental health.
 The two main struggles associated with remote work are not being able to unplug from work and feelings of loneliness.
 Mental health support may look different for each individual.